valentina-s/ooi_sonar/ooi_sonar_notes.md

 ## TO-DO
 * Check if decimated power (envelope?) series give the same statistics as the original time series
 * Need to take care of the divided by zero warning for TVG
-* Need to figure out a routine to plot colorbar and timestamp.

 ## RESOURCES
 * Raw data: